dyzheng/abacus-develop/docs/advanced/input_files/input-main.md

 ## Density of states

 These variables are used to control the calculation of DOS.
-[Detail introduce](https://github.com/deepmodeling/abacus-develop/blob/develop/docs/advanced/elec_properties/dos.md)
+[Detailed introduction](https://github.com/deepmodeling/abacus-develop/blob/develop/docs/advanced/elec_properties/dos.md)

 ### dos_edelta_ev